BlackButterfli/group6_project/README.md

 # INTRODUCTION #

+This is a user-friendly program designed for to perform various tasks related to gene analysis.
-This program runs from one file, utilizing a set of Python functions stored in a separate script to perform various tasks related to gene analysis.
+This all-in-one solution operates from a single file, utilizing a collection of Python functions stored in a separate script.
+No coding experience is necessary – just follow the straightforward installation process and instructions to unlock a range of tasks related to gene analysis effortlessly.
-When executing the program, you see a menu with the following options:
+When executing the program, you'll be greeted by an intuitive menu presenting the following options:

 **Check for 4 Genes in New Yersinia (Option 1):**
   * This option allows you to see how we extracted results (and extract yourself) about the four specific genes and if are present in new Yersinia.